-These Skinny Shoestring Fries are the perfect side for sandwiches to bbq to so much more!
-We love these fun potato fries that are super thin and deep fried.
+Shoestring Fries are the perfect side for sandwiches to bbq to so much more!
+We love these fun Shoestring Potatoes that are super thin and deep fried.
+They’re crispy, customizable, and delicious.
+Once we show you how to make shoestring fries you’ll never make fries the same way again.
+We love to make ours Garlic Parmesan Fries!
 So delicious and fun.

-The first time Mom and I tried to make these potato fries was several years ago and we almost burned our faces off when oil splashed up as we dropped the fries in.
+The first time Mom and I tried to make Shoestring Fries and we almost burned our faces off when oil splashed up as we dropped the fries in.
 BE CAREFUL anytime you’re frying food.
 We just weren’t paying attention and it was so scary.
 We ended up laughing about it after we were done screaming and then mopping up hot oil.
 Scary!

 - 4 Yukon Gold Potatoes